Company Culture

 Similarly, we don’t use external job titles when referring to each other internally or follow a traditional vertical chain of command.
 Internal communication lines aren’t limited by professional level or team, so anyone can collaborate directly across teams and levels (yes, it’s okay to ping our CEO directly at any point).

-Since we welcomed our second team member in 2012, the team has grown to 212 members in 2023 and team member retention has held steady at 95% over that period.
+Since we welcomed our second team member in 2012, the team has grown to over 290 members in 2024 and team member retention has held steady at 95% over that period.
 These numbers are only one measure of our company values in action.
 Read on to learn how company culture at DuckDuckGo is built, sustained, and will continue to evolve through application of those same values.

 Working in the Open